 This condition is hard for a veterinary professional to witness and diagnose, since often the situation is resolved before the rat can be seen.
 But there are occasions when veterinary interference is needed.
 If a rat is not getting enough oxygen due to an obstruction, you may see blue lips, paws, or arms, or their temperature may drop.
 If the rat is unable to breath, quick action is needed.
 It’s always a good idea to freshen up on rat specific first aid for emergency situations.

 I am so happy that my rat recovered quickly and is doing well.
 I wanted to share this experience so the veterinary community can be aware of choking in rats, since it’s not widely known.
 Witnessing a choking episode is very scary for the caretaker, even for one who has experienced it before!
 Knowing the signs of choking can be incredibly helpful to veterinary professionals and to those who have the privilege of taking care of companion rats.
 Understanding what is happening allows the process to resolve faster and lessen the stress of the rat.
-Then, more time can be spent having rat parties and cuddling with these incredible smart and social animals.
+Then, more time can be spent having rat parties and cuddling with these incredibly smart and social animals.